-In 2018, it was reported that 1 in 5 people feel lonely at Christmas and 1 in 10 spend Christmas alone.
+It's estimated that around 1 in 5 people feel lonely at Christmas and 4% of the UK population spend Christmas alone.

 You may be spending Christmas alone this year for a range of reasons, including being estranged from your family due to them not accepting your LGBTQ+ identity.
 Here’s how you can get through the day (And maybe even enjoy yourself) if you’re alone this year.